 Start Keeping Track

 Whatever you decide to do with that $1,000, be sure you keep the cycle going by keeping track of both your budget and your investments.
-One way to do this is with Personal Capital, a platform that lets you pull all of your investing and spending data together into a single place.
+One way to do this is with Empower, a platform that lets you pull all of your investing and spending data together into a single place.
 With it, you can watch your original investment grow, but you can also manage your budget so you can live on less than you earn and invest the rest.

 How much interest will I earn on $1k?